The Difference Between A Therapist And A 12 Step Sponsor

 In 12 step recovery people get confused about what it means to have a sponsor versus having a therapist.
-Put some serious thought into picking your "support posse" because they will be vital to the quality of your recovery!
-This blog shows you the difference between a therapist and a sponsor.
+Put some thought into picking your "support posse" because they will be vital to the quality of your recovery!
+This blog shows the difference between a therapist and a sponsor.
 Both can be vital to the recovery process.

 What is a sponsor?

 A sponsor is someone who is in active recovery and has had success working the program.
 They're working the steps, attending meetings regularly and have found some serenity.
 Basically you want what they have - because of their recovery.

 Sponsors share their recovery by helping others.
 It reinforces their sobriety and gives them a chance to give back.